salzman-lab/SPLASH/README.md

 2. `target_counts/`
     * For each fastq file, a counts file for each significant anchor and all of their valid targets

-`compute_anchor_scores`
-1. `anchor_target_counts.tsv`
-    * A table of anchor-target counts per fastq file, with targets sorted by decreasing abundance per anchor
-    * For each anchor-target, the minimum Hamming distnace of each target with its previus targets is reported

-`bowtie2_annotations`
-1. `anchor_scores.tsv`
-    * Anchor sample scores for each fastq file
-    * Anchor summary scores, consisting of the standard deviation of all anchor sample scores
-    * For each anchor, it's alignment to each reference in `--bowtie2_samplesheet`
-2. `target_annotations.tsv`
-    * For each target, it's alignment to each reference in `--bowtie2_samplesheet`